mabahma/dxd_codereview/Reviews/341 - Casper Ruby SDK/2 - Beta/README.md

 * Install Ruby on Rails on a Ubuntu 20.04 cloud server (https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-ubuntu-20-04)

-* Install all the  ruby dependencies (gems) required by the SDK
+* Install all  Ruby dependencies (gems) required by the SDK

 ```bash
 [root@citools ~]#bundle install